livingdocsIO/documentation/content/operations/releases/master.md

 * [Editor PR](https://github.com/livingdocsIO/livingdocs-editor/pull/5779)
 * [Server PR](https://github.com/livingdocsIO/livingdocs-server/pull/4799)

-### Standardise the alt text and directive prefilling
+### Standardise the alt text and directive prefilling :fire:

 :fire: Change the processing order of altTextPrefilling and componentDirectivesPrefilling so that the result is more understandable.